 Deep Power Down is an operating mode to achieve maximum power reduction by eliminating the power of the whole memory array of the devices.
-Data will not be retained once the device enters Deep Power Down Mode.
+Data in the array and in the mode and extended mode registers will not be retained once the device enters Deep Power Down Mode.
 This mode is entered by having all banks idle then /CS and /WE held low with /RAS and /CAS held high at the rising edge of the clock, while CKE is low.
 This mode is exited by asserting CKE high.
-After applying NOP commands for 200 $\mu$ s, the power up and Initialization sequence must be followed.
-This mode is not applicable for operation with $T_A > 85^{\circ}$ C.
+After applying NOP commands for 200 $\mu$ s, the Power Up and Initialization sequence must be followed.
+This mode is not applicable for operation with TA > 85°C.